guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 docker stop eveproxy-tomcat eveproxy-postgres
 ```

-To purge it (to start them later or not)
+To purge it (to reinit later or to get rid of it)

 ```bash
 docker container rm eveproxy-tomcat eveproxy-postgres